TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-8.md

 ### `RequirePresentation` examples

 This example requests verified information about the `originator` party from the Agent of the `originator`.
-The specific data requested is `firstName`, `lastName`, and `nationalId` for natural persons and an `leiCode` for legal entities:
+The specific data requested is specified in [PExDef]:

 ```json
 {